 This will create user-specific SFTP debug logs on the server-side.
 There are two SFTP related debug level options sftpfile=<filename> and sftpdebug=<level>.
+If only sftpdebug is defined, the debug messages are sent to the ssh-servant-g3 server process.

-For more information on ssh-server-ctl debug options, please see the ssh-server-ctl ssh-server-ctl(8) man pages.
+For more information on SFTP debug options, please see the ssh-server-ctl ssh-server-ctl(8) and ssh-server-config(5) man pages.